Our Services

 The gas burner that heats the cold water coming in is controlled by a control valve, pressure relief valve, drain valve, vent hood and gas regulator assembly mounted on the side of the water heater, which includes a thermostat used to measure the temperature of the water inside the tank and turns the burner on and off as necessary to maintain the set temperature of the water.

-Why Choose Narrow Path Plumbing for Plumbing Inspections?
+Why Choose Narrow Path Plumbing For All Your Xenia Plumbing Needs?

 We are always available, 24 hours a day, 7 days a week serving all of Xenia, Dayton, Beavercreek, Fairborn, Yellow Springs, Troy, Trotwood, Kettering, Miamisburg, Centerville, Circleville, Lebanon, West Chester, Maineville, Mason, Loveland, Springboro, Spring Valley, Springfield, and more.
 Additionally, we also serve the entire Greater Cincinnati area and all of Southwest Ohio.